-Based on the numbers of mussels in the population, the current rate of loss compared with recruitment, and the age/size profile of the population, Figure 4.3 shows change in population profile, with the mussel sizes moving to the right over time, demonstrating an older mussel profile.
-Figure 4.4 estimates the rate of loss of the population.
-Comparisons between Beasley (1996) and Moorkens (2009) suggest that there has been a 38% loss in the 15 years since the implementation of the
+Based on the numbers of mussels in the population, the current rate of loss compared with recruitment, and the age/size profile of the population, Figure 4.13 shows that between 2001 and 2009 the population profile has shifted to the right to an older age pattern.
+Figure 4.14 shows the predicted rate of loss of the population.
+If measures are implemented immediately and it takes ten years for the habitat to recover sufficiently to support correct levels of juvenile recruitment, up to 400,000 individuals would be expected to be lost.
+If measures are delayed or are insufficient, losses will be much higher and extinction more difficult to prevent.